 Finally, they are all compatible with Amcrest NVRs.
 Amcrest offers a variety of NVR options starting at $65.99.

-Recently, thanks to the release of Echo Show, Amazon was able to offer a new level of integration.
-Using your voice, you can now ask Alexa to stream a live feed from your camera to your Echo Show screen.
-This type of integration is supported by a number of security cameras, including ProHD Shield, UltraHD Shield, and IPM-723S.
+Recently, thanks to the release of Echo Show and its smaller sibling Echo Spot, Amazon was able to offer a new level of integration.
+Using your voice, you can now ask Alexa to stream a live feed from your camera to your Echo Show or Spot screen.
+This type of integration is supported by a number security cameras, including ProHD Shield, UltraHD Shield, ProHD, HDSeries, and IPM-723.
 You can simply say, "Alexa, show me my living room camera," and Echo Show will promptly show you a feed from your camera designated to your living room.
 Take note that for this to work, you'll need to name and identify the location of each camera.

 Is the Echo integration helpful?
 In certain situations, yes.
 For example, Echo Show is designed to sit on bedside tables, kitchen counters, or in other places where hands-free control is recommended.
 Let's say it's the middle of the night and you hear a thud.
 Instead of fumbling in the dark to look for your phone, you can simply say, "Alexa, show me the living room."
 Fast.
 Easy.
 Convenient.